Diversified Gold, Lithium and Iron Ore Portfolio In Western Australia and Nevada

 This profile is part of a paid investor education campaign.*

-Macarthur Minerals Ltd (TSXV:MMS) is an Australian resources company focused on the identification and exploration of conglomerate gold and high-grade lithium in Australia’s Pilbara region.
-The company is also developing two iron ore projects in Western Australia and has lithium exploration interests in Nevada.
+Macarthur Minerals Ltd (TSXV:MMS) is an Australian resources company focused on the identification and exploration of gold and high-grade lithium in Australia’s Pilbara region.
+The company is also developing two iron ore projects in Western Australia and has a lithium exploration project in Nevada.

 Historically focused on iron ore, Macarthur Minerals has diversified into lithium and gold, most recently becoming involved in the conglomerate gold rush in Western Australia’s Pilbara region.
 Conglomerate gold was first identified in the area by Artemis Resources Limited (ASX:ARV).
 It presents as gold nuggets in the shape and size of watermelon seeds and exists within a craton of metamorphic and igneous rock akin to the Witwatersrand Basin in South Africa.